 Trick #3 : Lie the framed artwork on the ground or a table, so it faces the ceiling (no lights directly above), and take the photo from a slight angle to avoid your own reflection.
 Use a photo editing app to adjust the photo’s Perspective and straighten the sides to correct the artwork.

 The next step is editing your photos.
 Do not rely too heavily on this step, as your main goal should be to take well lit, clear and in focus photographs in the beginning.
 The only thing that should be needed is small tweaks and cropping of your images.

-There are a multitude of apps you can download and use to edit your photos, or you could edit using your phone's built in editor.
+There is a multitude of apps you can download and use to edit your photos, or you could edit using your phone's built-in editor.
 See a list of recommended apps below, or search in your App Store.
 The best approach is to try different apps and decide on the best one for you.

 Recommended Apps to edit photos on your phone:

 The App that we recommend you use is Snapseed.